 Track and Field

-The Texas Association of Private and Parochial Schools is an athletic league organized to stimulate, encourage and promote athletic programs in an effort to foster a spirit of fair play, good fellowship, true sportsmanship and wholesome competition for boys and girls.
+The Texas Association of Private and Parochial Schools is an athletic league organized to develop, manage, and promote Texas athletic programs in an effort to foster a spirit of athletic fellowship, sportsmanship and wholesome competition for boys and girls.
 Southwest Christian Academy is a long-time member of this organization and participates fully in most major sports offered in the high school program.

 Eligibility qualifications for competition.: